invinciblevenom/debloat_samsung_android/README.md

-# debloat_samsung_android
+## debloat_samsung_android

 ## Script by Yillie and invinciblevenom

+#How to:
+Just download the latest releaseand run the desired script.

-This is extreme debloat script.
+Warning: This is extreme debloat script.
 It removes almost all apps which can be safely removed.
 To restore any app just run the following command:
 ~~~
 adb shell cmd package install-existing <name of package>